lgiordani/punch/docs/index.md

 | patch         | 1.0.0-alpha     | 1.0.1       |
 | prerelease    | 1.0.0-alpha     | 1.0.0-beta  |
 | prerelease    | 1.0.0-beta      | 1.0.0       |

+When using tags like the prerelease shown here you may take advantage of the `--set-part` option that allows to explicitly set the value of a version part when creating the new version.

 If you put the empty string as last element of the string you get the following behaviour